aha-oretama/resume/ENGLISH_README.md

 - Achievements / Activities
     - Building skills infrastructure and development environment
         - Building the initial architecture of skills
-        - Created a skill with English version, then changed to support Japanese version.
+        - We created a skill with English version, then changed to support Japanese version.
 - Technology stack
   - Language: Node.js
   - DB: DynamoDB